 Once you have your tickets in hand you’ll need to keep an eye out on the bus.
 There are quite a few companies who leave at different times.
 There will be a big sign, either digital or a clock, letting you know what time the bus leaves.
 5-10mins before the bus leaves you can drop off your baggage.
 The handler will label your back and hand you a copy.
 Do not lose this!
 You will need it at the other end to collect your bags.
 They really won’t want to hand over your bag unless you have the magical ticket.

 The trip to and from Valparaiso is pleasant.
 Not a whole lot happens but you do get to see wineries and a palm tree valley on the way.
-Just a hint – if you arrive early then drop off your bags and go on the Free Tour.
+Just a hint – if you arrive early then drop off your bags and get your feet ready to go on the Free Tour.
 Ok it’s not free as they do ask for tips at the end but it’s a wonderful way to learn more about the city.
 It was one of the best walking tours we’ve had in South America!

 Without a doubt, our 2 and a half days in Valparaiso was one of the most enjoyable parts of our adventure.
 The city is full of life, people and great coffee.
 A Melbourne girls dream really.
 Keep posted as we’ll have a few blog posts on the history, street art and snacks of this wonderful area shortly.